kuviman/linksider/website/content/bevy-jam/_index.md

 The way it worked was spawning a polyline for every tile, and then despawning a segment if it was present twice - which means that the segment is between two tiles.

+TODO: intcell reference by name instead of just number

 <!-- cheeseburge -->

 ## Rewrite from scratch